Ilse Knott-ter Meer

 Ilse Knott-ter Meer, born Ilse ter Meer, (14 October 1899 - 3 November 1996) was one of the first female German mechanical engineers with a degree in engineering.

 Early life

 Ilse ter Meer was born on 14 October 1899 in Hanover.
-Her parents were engineer Gustav ter Meer (b.
-July 15, 1860 one of 12 children of Edmund and Marie ter Meer) and Paula (née Behrens), daughter of a canvas manufacturer from Einbeck.
+Her parents were engineer Gustav ter Meer (born 15 July 1860, one of 12 children of Edmund and Marie ter Meer) and Paula (née Behrens), daughter of a canvas manufacturer from Einbeck.
 Her paternal grandparents owned a jam factory in Klein-Heubach.
 Ilse had two younger siblings, a sister, Anneliese, and a brother, Hans.

 Through her father, engineer Gustav ter Meer, Ilse ter Meer developed an interest in steam engines, cars and technology.
 He gave her a steam engine to play with as a child.

 Education

 She completed her Abitur (secondary school education) at the Realgymnasium in Hanover (usually only attended by boys) and then studied mechanical engineering from 1919 to 1922 at the Technical University of Hanover and from 1922 to 1924 at the Technical University of Munich.
 Many male students objected to a woman student in the lecture halls and made their displeasure clear by stomping and whistling.
 But there were also fellow students who protected her against verbal harassment.

 In 1924 Ilse ter Meer (with one other female student, Wilhelmine Vogler) completed her mechanical engineering degree at the Technical University of Munich.
 She wrote an article for the VDI News on road testing a Hanomag car with her sister, probably the Hanomag 2/10 PS.